 Ultimate Marvel vs. Capcom 3's existence led Joe to do an Angry Rant that tore apart the lack of new features and price tag.
 He didn't even bother with a review.

-In his 'Comic Jumper' review, Do NOT make fun of his moustache or else you're in a beatdown, as Bizarro Joe learned the hard way.
+In his 'Comic Jumper' review, do not make fun of his mustache or else you're in a beatdown, as Bizarro Joe learned the hard way.